kedder/kedtracker/README.md

 * Slot for SD-card.
 Currently for logging device activity.
 Firmware for IGC flight logger is pending.

+* Beeper to provide sound feedback for important events.

 ## Schematics

 Current schematics can be also downloaded in